rbtcollins/bitnami-docker/gke/wordpress/README.md

 ### Apache image

-The Apache image is built using the `Dockerfile` from the `dockerfiles/wordpress-apache` directory and it extends the existing `bitnami/apache` image.
+The Apache image is built using the `Dockerfile` from the `dockerfiles/wordpress-apache` directory and it extends the [bitnami/apache](https://hub.docker.com/r/bitnami/apache/) image.

-This image is used to serve static Wordpress assets (css, js, images, etc).
-It also adds a catch-all virtual host configuration that proxies requests for dynamic PHP content to the Wordpress container using the TCP socket exposed by the PHP-FPM daemon.
+Apache serves as the frontend of our deployment and handles client HTTP requests while delegating the PHP processing to the `PHP-FPM` daemon of the Wordpress container instances.

+The Wordpress application and plugins source is also copied into the Apache image at `/app` so that the static site assets (css, js, images, etc) are locally available and ready to be served by the Apache server.

+Like the Wordpress image, we use a container initialization script `/etc/cont-init.d/60-wordpress` to create a catch-all virtual host configuration with `/app` as the [DocumentRoot](https://httpd.apache.org/docs/2.4/mod/core.html#documentroot) and the Wordpress instances as the PHP processing backends.

 Build the image by running: